NVIDIA/TensorRT-LLM/docs/source/gpt_runtime.md

 (that name comes from [MPI](https://en.wikipedia.org/wiki/Message_Passing_Interface) and its "famous" `MPI_COMM_WORLD` default communicator).
-The constructor also accepts an optional object to log informations, warnings and errors:
+The constructor also accepts an optional object to log information, warnings and errors:

 ```cpp
 #include <tensorrt_llm/runtime/gptSession.h>